nidhisht/kubectl-cheatsheet/README.md

 ## SSH into running container
 ```
+# Get list of pods
 kubectl get po

+# SSH into a pod
 kubectl exec -it <pod-name> -- /bin/sh

-# check environment variable of container
+# check environment variable of the pod (Optional)
 env
 ```